surfshtt/DriveRem/README.md

-# Drive Rem
+# ScheduleNest

 ## Description

-Drive Rem is a web application for scheduling driving lessons in driving schools.
-It allows users to manage their schedules and receive reminders about upcoming classes.
+ScheduleNest is a web application for scheduling your tasks.
+It allows users to manage their schedules and receive reminders about upcoming tasks.

 ## Tech Stack